FreeFormLogic/PromoTMA/replit.md

   - Generates personalized explanations adapted to user's specific business context
   - Works for any type of business (tested with restaurants, tourism, clothing stores, etc.)
   - Prioritizes industry-specific modules when relevant, but maintains flexibility for all business types
+- **Access Control Updates**: Disabled Partners section for all users by default.
+Updated database (10 users affected) and schema to set `accessPartners = false` by default for new users.
+- **Bug Fixes**: Fixed AI module duplication issue where each module appeared multiple times in responses due to redundant module tags in API responses.

 # External Dependencies